Pylons/pyramid/docs/narr/hybrid.rst

      view=".views.bazbuz"
      />

-In other words, each :term:`route` typically corresponds with a single view callable, and when that route is matched during a request, the view callable attached to it is invoked.
+In other words, each :term:`route` typically corresponds to a single view callable, and when that route is matched during a request, the view callable attached to it is invoked.